Skitch Henderson: Recordings

+His recording career spanned the period from 78s to CDs.
 In 1946, Henderson formed his own orchestra and signed a contract with Capitol Records.
 Among his earliest releases for Capitol was a 3-disc set titled Keyboard Sketches.

-His recording career spanned the period from 78s to CDs.
+Henderson recorded albums for Columbia Records from 1962 to 1969.
+He conducted a 1963 recording for RCA Victor of George Gershwin's Porgy and Bess with Leontyne Price and William Warfield, which won a Grammy Award.

 Two albums as pianist for Arbors Records were released in the early 21st century, Swinging With Strings (2001) and Legends, with Bucky Pizzarelli (2003).
 Henderson also served as conductor of The New York Pops with Maureen McGovern on With a Song in My Heart: The Great Songs of Richard Rodgers for Reader's Digest and Centaur Records.

-Henderson conducted a 1963 recording for RCA Victor of George Gershwin's Porgy and Bess with Leontyne Price and William Warfield, which won a Grammy.

 Television

-In a career at NBC from 1951 to 1966, Henderson was conductor of the orchestras for The Tonight Show and The Today Show.

-Henderson served as the bandleader for both Tonight Starring Steve Allen, and The Tonight Show Starring Johnny Carson.
-Henderson left the show again in 1966, during Carson's early years as host, and was replaced by Milton Delugg, who was succeeded by trumpeter Doc Severinsen (who led the NBC Orchestra until Carson's retirement in 1992).
+In his career at NBC, Henderson was conductor of the orchestras for The Today Show, Tonight Starring Steve Allen and The Tonight Show Starring Johnny Carson.
+Henderson began his NBC work in 1951 and left in 1957 when Allen was replaced by Jack Paar, then returned when Carson took over and led the orchestra from 1962-1966 during Carson's early years as host and was replaced by Milton Delugg, who was succeeded by trumpeter Doc Severinsen who led the NBC Orchestra until Carson's retirement in 1992.